That time I went all in on my [ex-boyfriend's] big dream

 We'd been dating for a few years, and I had hit a plateau in my job where it had grown stale and it wasn't engaging my strengths or interests anymore.

-I had a bucket list a mile long (still do!) and he was someone who had this one thing that mattered the most.
+I had a bucket list a mile long (still do!) and he was someone who had this one dream that mattered the most to him.

 I was craving more of something but I wasn't sure yet what it was.